So what does it really mean to be celibate, when is it useful, and when might it just be a red flag of other issues that need dealing with?

 In modern use, the definition of celibate is looser.
 It’s a conscious decision not to have sex with other people (self sex is often seen as permissible).
 Some even describe themselves as celibate within relationships, with ‘celibate dating’ a term being used.

 The celibacy movement of the 1980s led by writers like Gabrielle Brown claimed celibacy is different than sexual abstinence.
 It’s more of a lifestyle choice about self-empowerment.
 Abstinence is merely ’refraining from’.

-It is true that celibacy, with its roots as a religious vow, does seem to bear more weight than abstinence, and did originally also mean not having relationships, as opposed to just abstaining from sex.
+It is true that celibacy, with its roots as a religious vow, does seem to bear more weight than abstinence.
+And it did originally also mean not having relationships, as opposed to just abstaining from sex.

 What celibacy isn’t

 It isn’t ‘not having sex’.

 Some people don’t have sex because they haven’t found a partner, but are actively looking.
 In this case not having sex is not a voluntary choice like celibacy is, just happenstance.

 (That said, entire movements have sprung up reclaiming this sort of enforced abstinence, such as ‘incels’, involuntary celibates).

 This means someone is asexual.
 Or, in the case of someone who occasionally likes sex, demisexual.